Tupi language: History

-Tupi research
+Documentation

 When the Portuguese first arrived on the shores of modern-day Brazil, most of the tribes they encountered spoke very closely related languages.
 The Portuguese (and particularly the Jesuit priests who accompanied them) set out to proselytise the natives.
 To do so most effectively, doing so in the natives' own languages was convenient, so the first Europeans to study Tupi were those priests.

 The priests modeled their analysis of the new language after the one with which they had already experienced: Latin, which they had studied in the seminary.
 In fact, the first grammar of Tupi—written by the Jesuit priest José de Anchieta and published in 1595—is structured much like a contemporary Latin grammar.
 While this structure is not optimal, it certainly served its purpose of allowing its intended readership (Catholic priests familiar with Latin grammars) to get enough of a basic grasp of the language to be able to communicate with and evangelise the natives.
 Also, the grammar sometimes regularised or glossed over some regional differences in the expectation that the student, once "in the field", would learn these finer points of the particular dialect through use with his flock.

 Significant works were a Jesuit catechism of 1618, with a second edition of 1686; another grammar written in 1687 by another Jesuit priest, Luís Figueira; an anonymous dictionary of 1795 (again published by the Jesuits); a dictionary published by Antônio Gonçalves Dias, a well-known 19th century Brazilian poet and scholar, in 1858; and a chrestomathy published by Dr Ernesto Ferreira França in 1859.
 The most recent dictionary is the Old Tupi Dictionary (2013), by the Brazilian scholar Eduardo de Almeida Navarro.

 Tupinology

-In Brazil, tupinology is the study of tupi language and literature.
+In Brazil, tupinology is the study of Tupi language and literature.
 It began in 1901, with the work of Theodoro Sampaio.
 An individual who dedicates themselves to the field of tupinology is a tupinologist.